PyJaipur/100DaysOfCode/arnabsinha99/README.md

 * Started Animal Prediction Challenge on Hackerearth.

 * Learnt about data uploading on Google Colab and started learning PyTorch from basics through docs.

+### Day 67

+* Did significant progress on the pre processing part of the Animal Prediction Challenge.
+So, I applied every thing from scratch.
+I have hardly used libraries as it is tedious to remember everything.
+Code will be uploaded after the contest!
+Will start applying different models now